Eri9898/Ticket-Lifecycle/README.md

 <br />
 7. When you back out onto the list of tickets, you should see the first one with updated priority and assignment.
 </p>
--If you select the open status it will remain in the quee.
+-If you select the open status it will remain in the queue.
 If you select resolved it will be grouped with closed tickets.
 </p>
-If you click on a closed ticket you can review all the past edits made on the tickets and the responses between the end ussr’s and agents. *It is a good habit to look at the history of closed tickets IRL to get an idea of what problems seem to happen the most as well as which solutions seem to work best.*
+If you click on a closed ticket you can review all the past edits made on the tickets and the responses between the end users and agents. *It is a good habit to look at the history of closed tickets IRL to get an idea of what problems seem to happen the most as well as which solutions seem to work best.*
 </p>
 <br />